skatkov/skatkov.com/_posts/2020-03-26-lessons-from-building-another-url-shortener.md

 - redirects to the amazon cart page with products pre-added
 - could link to multiple products

-After careful consideration, I’ve highlighted the 3 most important things to consider insuch a project.
+After careful consideration, I’ve highlighted the 3 most important things to consider in a project like this.

 ## Pick a response code wisely
 If the browser requests a URL from an external server, it would receive a [response code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) with a requested page.
 When using a URL shortener, page content will not be returned, but a redirect request will be issued with the following _response code_.